 Yes, it's important to wash all fresh produce before preparing and serving.
 Wait to wash cauliflower until you're ready to cook it so there isn't excess moisture on it during storage.
 For this recipe, carefully rinse the individual steaks, then pat dry before adding the seasoning.

-I hope you enjoy these quick and healthy cauliflower steaks.
-I LOVE hearing from you, so if you try the recipe be sure to comment below and let us know!
+I hope you enjoy these quick and healthy air fryer cauliflower steaks.
+I always enjoy hearing from you, so if you try the recipe be sure to comment below and let us know!

 Air Fryer Cauliflower Steaks